 When you chop your chocolate bar, leave some big pieces so you get the giant pools in the middle.
 And scrape everything that was on the chopping board into the dough, this will speckle the dough and ensure there’s chocolate in every bite.

 Once you’ve portioned the dough into six, freeze the ones you don’t want to bake on an open plate for ten minutes then put the frozen balls in a ziplock freezer bag for longer storage (up to 9 months!).
-You can bake them straight out of the freezer, add an additional 2-3 minutes of bake time.

 Share & tag me on instagram @buttermilkbysam